-Q – What are your expectations for next season in the Championship/Where will we finish?
+Q – What are your expectations for next season in the Championship?

 Q – Where do you sit/stand at the City Ground?

-Q – Name the celebrity you would most like to meet.
+Q – Name the celebrity you would most like to bang.

-Many thanks to Nigel for taking the time out to answer the questions.
-If you would like to take part in the Vital Forest Fan Interviews, then you can find a copy of the questions here.
-Just email your answers to email@example.com and we will publish them on the front page.
+Many thanks to The real Woody for taking the time to answer the questions.
+If you would like to take part in the Fan Interviews, you can find a copy of the questions HERE.
+Just email the answers to email@example.com.

 Q – How long have you been following Forest and what was your first game?